ekeren/react-wing-workshop/02-api.md

 You can now use different options to see that your api gateway is working:
 - When `wing run backend/main.w` is running you can:
   - Run tests from the Wing Console
-  - Interactively test the `/hello` endpoint from within the Wing Console
+  - Interactively test the `/hello` endpoint from within the Wing Console (using right hand side widget)
-  - Interactively test the `/hello` endpoint using your browser
+  - Interactively test the `/hello` endpoint using your browser (by copying the URL from the right hand side widget)
 - Run tests using the cli `wing test backend/main.w`

 🚀 Great, you just finished creating a simple hello world web service 🚀